 We are committed to direct our innovative power to energy efficient and emission-less production and transfer of energy offshore.
-This includes solutions for renewable energy as well as continued development of existing energy related solutions to give answer to the continuing, global energy demand.
-Here we present some of our business-ready solutions based on our vast experience of offshore production, mooring and transfer systems.
-In parallel, we explore benefits of production and transfer of high voltage electrical power.
-Transport of alternative/new fuels like methanol and hydrogen ammonia, creating solutions for carbon capture and storage offshore as well as our experiments with floating solar and floating islands at sea.
+This includes solutions for renewable energy and existing energy related solutions to give answer to the global energy demand.
+Some of our business-ready solutions are presented below based on our vast experience of offshore production, mooring and transfer systems.
+In parallel, we invest in production and transfer of high voltage electrical power.
+Transport of alternative fuels like (compressed) hydrogen, methanol and ammonia are feasible like carbon capture and storage offshore.

 Floating Offshore Wind Tension Leg Platform

 Building on over 40 years of experience in designing permanently moored systems, Bluewater has developed a Tension Leg Platform (TLP) to support offshore wind turbines.
 The TLP foundation is lightweight and is not designed for tow-out stability with a wind turbine, but for the support of a wind turbine when installed at site.
 The system has as an important advantage that it is installed in a phased approach and avoids risks associated with pre-assembled tow-out.
 Stability on the system is maintained by tension in the mooring lines provided by the buoyancy force of the floater.
 The mooring lines are tensioned straight between the floater and the anchor points, avoiding contact with the seabed.
 The system has minimal movements, resulting in substantial advantages for both the wind turbine performance and the power cable.
 The legs of the floater are situated under the wave zone so that the wave induced mooring loads are minimized.
 This approach results in the lowest cost of energy for floating offshore wind.